soda-auto/soda-sim-remote-ctrl/README.md

     Example: ``await some_obj.getter.TestProperty(session, some_value)``;

 ### SodaVehicle Class
-It based on UObject class and contains several helper and most commonly used methods:
+It based on the python UObject class and contains several helper and most commonly used methods:
   - ``SodaVehicle.respawn(...)``
   - ``SodaVehicle.respawn_from_class(...)``
   - ``SodaVehicle.respawn_from_slot(...)``